SteveBarnett/Remixing/_thinking/my-philosophy-another-spiral.md

 	- <span class="gripmoji">🎯 </span>Notice (the details of) the map you're using.
 - **What qualities you see depends on the scale.**
 	- <span class="gripmoji">🏹 </span>Take the more integrated picture, multiple viewpoints at once.
+- **Perception creates forms**
+	- The senses create forms, like echoes in a valley, like ripples in a pond.

 ## The self